data-umbrella/event-transcripts/2022/55-joe-django.md

 [55a] Django Part 1: Intro to Python (Joe Torreggiani)

 ## Agenda
-00:00 Beryl introduces Data Umbrella xx:xx
+00:00  Data Umbrella introduction by Beryl
-xx:xx
-xx:xx
+05:06 Beryl introduces Joe Torreggiani
+06:50 Intro to Django presentation by Joe
+08:00 What is Django?
+08:50 Where did Django get its name?
+09:41 Overview about Django
+10:18 10,000 foot view of web development with Django 10:42 Django open-source software licencing
+11:50 Python programming language
+11:58 What is the Python programming language?
+13:54 What makes Python high-level?
+15:37 What makes Python interpreted?
+16:57 What makes Python general-purpose?
+18:52 What makes python dynamically-typed?
+21:19 Importing modules from Python’s standard library 21:47 Python packages
+22:50 Virtual environments
+24:16 Closing thoughts about Python

 [53b] Django Part 2: Intro to Web Development Frameworks (Joe Torreggiani)

 ## Agenda
-0:00 What is a web development framework – software frameworks 0:56 Technologies and design patterns
+00:00 What is a web development framework – software frameworks 00:56 Technologies and design patterns
-1:55 Key concepts of web development
+01:55 Key concepts of web development
-2:35 The client-server model
+02:35 The client-server model
-4:25 Mapping technologies to the client-server model 5:22 Server-side web development frameworks
+04:25 Mapping technologies to the client-server model 05:22 Server-side web development frameworks
-6:35 Client-side frameworks
+06:35 Client-side frameworks
-7:20 TCP/ IP: The enabler of the client-server model 9:45 URL: Unisource Resource Locator
+07:20 TCP/ IP: The enabler of the client-server model 09:45 URL: Unisource Resource Locator
 10:30 HTTP: Hypertext Transfer Protocol
 11:20 HTTP request methods, HTTP responses
 14:25 HTTP GET request-response lifecycle